 Then I heard the album and was blown away.
 From the first few notes of “Thunder Road” to the final notes of “Jungleland” there wasn’t a miss on the disc.

-I had a chance to see the band for the first time a couple of years later at the Auditorium Theater in downtown Chicago.
+Year’s later she was no longer my girl, but one of her brother’s (Warren) had become a good friend of mine.
+(He always told me she was crazy!)
+Around that time Warren and I had a chance to see the band for the first time at the Auditorium Theater in downtown Chicago.
 The show was absolutely amazing.
 The thing that really stood out to me was that Bruce and Clarence really shared the stage in those days.
 It really was a partnership.
 I still can see them taking the stage and opening with “Night.”
 It really was a night.
 How times have changed.
 I bought tickets the day of the show.
 A 3000 seat spectacular theater and tickets were still available the morning of the performance.
 Bruce also would go up and down the aisles.
 Yes, it was a different time.

 I know it’s still soon.
 Maybe too soon to ask this question, but I’m going to do it anyway.
 That is, what’s next for Bruce?
 What’s next for the E Steet Band?

 My guess is that Bruce will not replace The Big Man.
 I just can’t see it happening.
 There was less and less saxophone in Bruce’s later albums, so I could see the possibility of him going on the road and never playing songs like “Jungleland” and “Rosalita” and even “Born to Run” again.
 He still could put on a great show with songs that did not feature the sax.
 I just can’t see him not wanting to tour with a band.
 It defines him.